fairuzzzz99/Machine-Learning-Model/README.md

 ### DATA MINING PERFORMANCE COMPARISON

 ## Hyperparameter Tuning
 In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
 There are 3 common Hyperparameter optimization whuch is Grid Search, Random Search, Bayesian Optimization .
-In this case, i decided to use Grid Search algorithm.
-Grid search is argueable the most basic hyperparameter tuning method.
+With this technique, we simply build a model for each possible combination of all of the hyperparameter values provided, evaluating each model, and selecting the architecture which produces the best results.
+For example, we would define a list of values to try for both n_estimators and max_depth and a grid search would build a model for each possible combination.
+The diagram below shows the suggested values after hyperparameter tuning has been done for decision tree model:

 ![2021-02-08 (11)](https://user-images.githubusercontent.com/77633676/107240782-43670c00-6a65-11eb-9540-7dff67580691.png)

+After the suggested values have been used to obtain new accuracy, we can see that the hyperparameter tuning makes the accuracy increase from 89.27% to 97.18%.
+Thus, the performance is increasing as well.

 ### Conclusion